 - Swelling in joint areas

-7 Ideas for How To Help a Dog With Arthritis at Home
+7 Ideas for How To Help a Dog With Joint Problems at Home

 Once you get your pet properly diagnosed by the vet, discuss the different ways you can help keep your dog comfortable.
-Here are the top options for how to help a dog with arthritis at home.
+Here are the top options for how to help a dog with joint issues at home.

-Since arthritis is an inflammation of the joints, consider feeding your dog a diet rich in anti-inflammatory foods.
-Look for high-quality dog food with omega-3 fatty acids, which are proven to dampen harmful inflammation in the body.
+Since joint discomfort is an inflammation of the joints, consider feeding your dog a diet rich in anti-inflammatory foods.
+Look for high-quality dog food with omega-3 fatty acids.
 Like humans, dogs cannot produce omega-3 fatty acids on their own, so it's important they get them through diet.
 Salmon, sardines, and mackerel are usually a good choice as long as your dog doesn't have an allergy.
 You can add PetHonesty's omega-3 fish oil directly to your dog's food.

 2. Regular Exercise

-Along with feeding your dog a nutritious diet with anti-inflammatory ingredients, make sure you're engaging them in regular physical movement.
+Along with feeding your dog a nutritious diet, make sure you're engaging them in regular physical movement.
 If you have a big dog or your dog could stand to lose a few pounds, exercising is key for relieving joint pressure.
 Whether it's going for leash walks, playing fetch, doing doggy yoga, or swimming, make sure the physical activity is comfortable for their fitness level.

 3. Dietary Supplements

 Supplements support a dog's overall healthy lifestyle at any age, but they become increasingly important as your dog gets older.
-Scientific research shows that supplements can promote joint health and slow down deterioration.
-Look for the following ingredients to reduce inflammation, pain, and swelling:
+Scientific research shows that supplements can promote joint health and flexibility.
+Look for the following ingredients to support a healthy inflammatory response:

-- Vitamin C: Not only does vitamin C help keep your dog's immune system going strong, it also helps reduce inflammation.
+- Vitamin C: Not only does vitamin C help keep your dog's immune system going strong, it also helps support a healthy response in the body to inflammation.

-- Glucosamine: This naturally occurring compound promotes joint support, pain relief, and digestive health.
+- Glucosamine: This naturally occurring compound promotes joint support and digestive health.

-- Chondroitin: Numerous studies show that this substance (naturally found in cartilage) improves osteoarthritis in dogs, especially when combined with glucosamine.
+- Chondroitin: Numerous studies show that this substance (naturally found in cartilage) improves joint issues in dogs, especially when combined with glucosamine.

-- Methylsulfonylmethane (MSM): This naturally-occurring organic sulfur source improves joint mobility and elasticity.
+- Methylsulfonylmethane (MSM): This naturally-occurring organic sulfur source supports joint mobility and elasticity.

 All of these ingredients are in PetHonesty’s selection of hip and joint supplements.